 Transition words tie two thoughts together and add fluency to writing.
 They also help readers to understand location, similarities and differences, or main points.
-There are several categories of transition words, and understanding each is important to choosing good transition words and phrases for a sentence or paragraph.
+There are several categories of transition words and understanding each is important to choosing good transition words and phrases for a sentence or paragraph.

 Scroll Directly to Printable Transition Words Worksheets.

 |These transition words of place and space help the reader understand location.

 Example: Nearby, the teachers were meeting in a closed-door session.

 |List of Transition Words (Open Place and Space Transition Words)|